Digital patient information hub

 Swelling

-It is normal to have swelling in your hand after an injury or surgery.
-To help drainage of this swelling whenever possible:
+It is normal to have swelling in your hand after surgery.
+To help drain the swelling, whenever possible:

 Do rest your hand above the level of your heart.
 Use a cushion to support your arm if this is comfortable.

-Do move your elbow, shoulder and neck regularly to prevent stiffness in these joints.
+Do move your fingers, thumb, wrist, elbow, shoulder and neck regularly to prevent stiffness in these joint.

 Do not allow your hand to hang by your side.

-Early movement of your fingers as described in this leaflet will help to manage your swelling and prevent stiffness later.
+Early movement of your fingers and thumb as described in this leaflet will help to manage your swelling and prevent stiffness later.

 Exercises